Skip to content

 Kubernetes supports different types of storage, and a Pod can use multiple types at once:

-- Ephemeral volumes only exist while the Pod is running.
+• Ephemeral volumes only exist while the Pod is running.
 Once the Pod stops, Kubernetes deletes these volumes.

-- Persistent volumes last longer than the Pod's lifetime, ensuring data is preserved even if the container restarts.
+• Persistent volumes last longer than the Pod's lifetime, ensuring data is preserved even if the container restarts.

 A persistent volume acts like a directory or new filesystem (depending on the provider) capable of holding data, saved to an underlying storage system.
-In our lab, we'll utilize NFS and local-path
+In our lab, we'll utilize NFS and local-path providers, which work by mounting a folder on the underlying filesystem to the Pods.

 All containers within a Pod can access a specific mounted volume.
 The provider and volume type determine how the volume is set up, what permissions it has, and how it stores data.
 You can learn more about volumes and types in the official Kubernetes docs.

-This lab will demonstrate the use of configmap
+This lab will demonstrate the use of configmap resources as ephemeral volumes and local-path volumes as persistent volumes.

-Ephemeral volumes¶
+Ephemeral volumes

 Ephemeral storage suits applications that don't need data to stick around between pod restarts.
 Examples include:

-- Caching services with limited memory
+• Caching services with limited memory

-- Apps that read configuration from files
+• Apps that read configuration from files

-- Apps using temporary folders like
+• Apps using temporary folders like /tmp

 There are different types of ephemeral volumes for specific needs:

-- emptyDir: A folder created when a Pod starts and deleted when the Pod ends.
+• emptyDir: A folder created when a Pod starts and deleted when the Pod ends.

-- configMap, downwardAPI, secrets: Resources in Kubernetes that can be mounted into Pods as read-only files, great for configuration files.
+• configMap, downwardAPI, secrets: Resources in Kubernetes that can be mounted into Pods as read-only files, great for configuration files.

 The complete list can be found in the official Kubernetes documentation.